3 years to reach maturity

-Melissa officinalis, commonly known by the name Lemon balm is a hardy perennial herb from the mint family with lemon scented leaves.
+Melissa officinalis, commonly known by the names Lemon Balm or Bee Balm, amongst others.
+This plant is a hardy perennial herb from the mint family, Lamiaceae.
+Grown for the lemon-scented leaves.
+This is a great addition to any herb or medicinal garden and wonderful food for insects including bees.
 The word 'officinalis' means 'used medicinally', and 'Melissa' comes from the Greek for 'honey bee'.
-This is a great addition to any herb or medicinal garden and wonderful food for insects including bees.

 Leaves can be harvested throughout the year and used fresh.
 Leaves and flowers can also be dried or oil extracted for later use.